What is Ankle Fracture?

 Causes of Ankle Fracture

 Trauma or injury causes the fractured ankle to any of the bones of the ankle.
-Based on the cause of the fracture, there are three types of ankle fractures:
+Based on the cause of the fracture, it is classified into three types:

 - Traumatic Fractures.